-How does the school involve children in their own learning and development?
+5. How does the school involve children in their own learning and development?

-Our children are encouraged to express their views on all aspects of school life.
-All children are given the opportunity to become members of our School Council, Food Council and Eco Council.
+All children at Mickleover Primary School are encouraged to express their views on all aspects of school life.
+All children are given the opportunity to become members of our School Council and Food Council.
 In addition, the children are able to express their views and listen to the views of others through regular, timetabled Personal, Social and Health Education lessons.

 The views of children with SEND are also sought when targets and provision is being reviewed each term.
 These views are recorded on their provision plan.
-For children with EHCPs their views are sought as part of the statutory annual review process.
+For children with EHCPs their views are also sought as part of the statutory annual review process.
 These views are recorded and submitted to the Local Authority.

-Children with SEND are also supported in completing and updating a One-Page Pupil Profile each year which presents their thoughts and views as well as information about them as individuals.
+Children with SEND are also supported in completing and updating a One-Page Pupil Profile each year which presents their thoughts and views as well as information about them as individuals review and evaluate the progress of children with SEND?
+Where a class teacher has concerns about a child's progress or development this will be shared with parents, the SENCO and/or Inclusion Manager.
+The progress of all children is also discussed between class teachers and the headteacher through termly pupil progress meetings.

-How does the school assess, review and evaluate the progress of children with SEND?
+How does the school assess,